BNasmith/PTForsyth/PTFWorkofChrist.md

 the will and judgment of God.
 All the Old
-Testament told Him that the Kingdom of God could never come without the prior judgment of God ; and He was prepared to force that judgment in His impatience for the Kingdom. *
+Testament told Him that the Kingdom of God could never come without the prior judgment of God; and He was prepared to force that judgment in His impatience for the Kingdom. *
 He answered the judgment of God with a grand affirmative act.
 The willing acceptance of final